shaaswatjha/neetcode-150/README.md

 # NeetCode 150

-Solutions of the [NeetCode 150](https://neetcode.io/practice/practice/neetcode150) problem set in C++ and Python.
+Solutions for the [NeetCode 150](https://neetcode.io/practice/practice/neetcode150) problem set in C++ and Python.